lainollll/deforumation/README.md

 Start by running the Mediator, which is located in the deforumation folder (mediator.py):

+When starting the mediator it will seems like nothing is happening.
+But this command window shall remain open.
+Otherwise the communication between deforum and deforumation will not work.

 >python mediator.py

 Then you can start the acctual application from another terminal, with: